RunCalcs Injury Guide

 Understand, rehab, and prevent outer knee pain.

 IT band syndrome (ITBS) is the leading cause of lateral knee pain in runners.
-Irritation where the iliotibial band crosses the outside of the knee can derail training if ignored.
+The irritation happens where the band rubs over the bony outer knee (lateral femoral epicondyle), and the upstream fix is usually better hip stability rather than more work on the knee itself.

 01Symptoms & Diagnosis